xilution/xilution-graphql-backend-example/README.md

 1. Run `yarn xln:elephant:create-sub-organization`.

+* :mega: A valid credit card :credit_card: must be associated with your Xilution Sub-Organization to use Xilution Products in Prod.
+  Use the [Prod environment Xilution Elephant Portal](https://prod.portal.elephant.basics.xilution.com/) to add a Credit Card to your Xilution Sub-Organization.
 * To see your Sub-Organizations, run `yarn xln:elephant:show-organizations`.
 * To delete a Sub-Organization, run `yarn xln:elephant:delete-organization {sub-organization-id}`
     * {sub-organization-id} is a Sub-Organization id.